 Liquidations exist because losing trades eventually run out of collateral.
 When your position moves against you far enough that the remaining equity can’t cover the maintenance margin, the protocol needs to close you out before the loss spills onto liquidity providers.
-Anyone can trigger this — liquidate is a permissionless instruction, so in practice keepers race to call it the instant a position becomes eligible.
+Anyone can trigger a liquidation — there is no privileged operator — so in practice automated bots (keepers) close eligible positions almost instantly.

 When you get liquidated